 3) You can even update tile!

 Rentals often have outdated tile.
-Updating back splashes will instantly renew the whole feel of the kitchen.
-Smart Tiles are removable and self-sticking tiles that renters adore, especially because they are suited for the humidity of a bathroom, too.
+Updating backsplashes will instantly renew the whole feel of the kitchen.
+Smart Tiles are removable and self-sticking tiles that renters adore, especially because they are suited for a bathroom’s humidity.
 Instant refresh!

 Accessories go a long way in a neutrally painted home.
-If painting is prohibited, the next best way to bring color into the home is through items like rugs and color statement lamps.
+If painting is prohibited, the next best way to bring color into the house is through rugs and color statement lamps.
 They break the monotony of beige and show off a little bit of personality.
 For the ultimate in personalization, add monograms or the family’s last initial to pillows or other decorative elements.